Criteria for entry

 1. Academic merit

 Students must compete academically with all other candidates for entry to each selective high school.
-Generally academic merit is determined mainly by the combination of the results of the Selective High School Placement Test in reading, writing, mathematics and general ability, together with the primary school assessments of student performance in English and mathematics.
+Academic merit is determined mainly by the combination of the results of the Selective High School Placement Test in reading, writing, mathematics and general ability, together with the primary school assessments of student performance in English and mathematics.

 Disability, medical condition or behavioural disorder